localsend/localsend/README.md

    3. Run app via `flutter run`
 4. Open a pull request

+#### _Take note:_ Fields decorated with `@` are not meant to be translated, they are not used in the app in any way, being merely informative text about the file or to give context to the translator.

 ### Bug fixes and improvements

 - **Bug Fixes:** If you find a bug, please create a pull request with a clear description of the issue and how to fix it.